Jamestown, New York: Sports

 Jamestown was the home city for the Jamestown Jammers baseball team of the New York–Penn League.
 The Jammers were the Single A Short Season affiliate of the Pittsburgh Pirates.
 Following the 2014 season, the Jammers announced they would be relocating to Morgantown, West Virginia.
 It was later announced that a new team in the Prospect League would replace the Jammers, and the team would keep the name.
 The Jammers played in Jamestown until 2019, when the team was moved to Milwaukee, WI.
 However, the franchise was donated to Jamestown Community Baseball, LLC, and has been community-owned since.
 The team currently plays as the Jamestown Tarp Skunks in the Perfect Game Collegiate Baseball League, with home games at Russell Diethrick Park.

+Members of the Jamestown baseball club, 1890.
+Kelly (fifth column, bottom) was an early African American player.
+Roxburgh (third column, bottom) was a former Major Leaguer.

 The Jamestown Jackals are a professional basketball team which competes in the Basketball Super League (BSL).
 Founded and owned by Jamestown native Kayla Crosby in 2016, the team plays their games at Jamestown Community College.
 The team earned national attention from a 2021 GQ exposé detailing former Division I basketball star Anthony Estes' journey from homelessness to professional basketball with the Jackals.

 Northwest Arena is a 1,900 seat ice arena in the city.
 Among the teams that have played in the arena as primary tenants included the Jamestown Rebels and Jamestown Ironmen of the North American Hockey League, the Jamestown Jets of the Greater Metro Junior A Hockey League, the Jamestown Vikings of the Mid-Atlantic Hockey League, the Jamestown Titans of the North Eastern Hockey League, and the Southern Tier Xpress of the North American 3 Hockey League.

 Jamestown High School's boys and girls basketball teams have both won numerous Sectional and Division titles, with the basketball team winning back to back Section VI titles in 2009–10, 2010–11 while reaching the NYSPHSAA Class AA State Championship in 2011.
 The High School football team has been to five New York State Championships, losing in 1993, and winning in 1994, 1995, 2000 and 2014.

 Jamestown hosted its 15th Babe Ruth World Series in August 2011.

 Jamestown hosted, at what is now Northwest Arena, three exhibition games prior to the start of the 2011 World Junior Ice Hockey Championships.